Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/getting-started/introduction.md

 #### Components

-Curious which components explicitly require jQuery, our JS, and Popper.js?
+Curious which components explicitly require jQuery, our JavaScript, and Popper.js?
 Click the show components link below.
-If you're unsure about the general page structure, keep reading for an example page template.
+If you're unsure about the page structure, keep reading for an example page template.

 <details>
 <summary class="text-primary mb-3">Show components requiring JavaScript</summary>